zheddhe/mai25-bds-trafic-cycliste/README.md

 - 📊 Exploratory Data Analysis with Matplotlib, Plotly, Seaborn, and Bokeh
 - 🎯 Resampling methods and hyperparameter tuning (GridSearch, RandomizedSearch, BayesSearch)
 - 🧠 Training and evaluation of baseline and advanced ML models
-- 🤖 Neural network experimentation with Keras
+- 🤖 Neural network experimentation with tensorflow and pytorch

 All notebooks leverage reusable functions from the `smartcheck` module.